Cue Card Sample

-IELTS Cue Card Sample 422 - Your favourite means of transport
+IELTS Cue Card Sample 422 - Your favourite means of transportation

 - Written by IELTS Mentor